sirkkalap/freenas-crashplan-howto/README.md

 ```
 ### Step 7: Connect with Crashplan UI

-Launch the modified Crashplan UI (port 4200).
+Launch the modified Crashplan UI on the desktop (my laptop).
 Ssh-tunnel must be open.
 Login and configure.
 Quit UI and enjoy versioned backups to and from your FreeNAS.

+You may close the ssh-tunnel at this point when the Crashplan UI is closed.

 ## Update to 3.6.3